 Not so long ago there were architects, project managers and engineers, but building is so much more complex than that; and so the DEC! course was formulated to introduce you to all the facets of designing, engineering and constructing builds.
 This is done alongside live projects, meeting industry professionals and using industry standard building management and 3D modelling software.
+You will also develop problem-solving and presentation skills.

 The course is made up of a two-year portfolio project covering all aspects of designing and building, followed by an examination.
 The project has four units with units 1 & 2 defining the building you will design and 3 & 4 delivering and evaluating it.
-The examination is based on what you will learn formulated to introduce you to all the facets of designing, engineering and constructing builds.
+The examination is based on what you will learn by completing the portfolio project.